Web Project Consultant & Trainer

 Drupal Trainer & Consultant, multiple departments, Stanford University; May 2008–present

-At Stanford and as SK+, design and build Drupal websites both alone and coordinating teams.
-Teach site design, construction, and maintenance to clients, most often using a holistic “training by doing” approach: guiding trainees as they work on their own sites rather than textbook exercises, so training time is also development/project time—a kind of “pair programming” for Drupal sites that enhances learning and retention.
-At Stanford, also design and build Adobe Experience Manager (AEM) websites.
-Example projects:
+At Stanford and as SK+, design and build Drupal websites both alone and coordinating teams, using Drupal or Adobe Experience Manager.
+Teach site design, construction, & maintenance to clients, with an emphasis on structured data & enter once, display many times architecture.
+Often use a holistic “training by doing” approach: guiding clients as they work on their own sites rather than textbook exercises, so training time is also development/project time—a kind of “pair programming” for developing sites that enhances learning & retention.

-Currrently working with domain experts at Stanford Nanofabrication Facility to create a groundbreaking website for an academic nanofabrication lab, a true knowledgebase including hundreds of fabrication and characterization tools and equipment, their related materials, chemicals, other parameters, documentation, and projects, all interlinked accross commonalities, and structured to allow a gradual transition from thousands of Google Docs (that were copied & pasted from a Wiki on a dying server) to fully Drupallized versions, while providing access without leaving the Drupal site during transition.
+- Currently working with domain experts at Stanford Nanofabrication Facility to create a groundbreaking website for an academic nanofabrication lab, a true knowledge-base including hundreds of fabrication and characterization tools and equipment, their related materials, chemicals, other parameters, documentation, and projects, all interlinked across commonalities, and structured to allow a gradual transition from thousands of Google Docs (that were copied & pasted from a Wiki on a dying server) to fully Drupallized versions, while providing access without leaving the Drupal site during transition.

 - Designed architecture for & built unified Stanford Language Center site to accommodate consistent & efficient user experience across both twelve single language and three multi-language programs—each with their own editorial team and appearing to be an independent site—while giving all fifty-five languages within both types of programs their own flexible content sections that can be maintained and expanded by non-technical staff.

 - Worked for Stanford Associate Vice Provost for Faculty Development and Diversity on the design and initial development of the Faculty Search Toolkit, a web application that facilitates best practices in faculty recruiting.
 Designed and managed later major feature additions and improvements, including transition from subsection of department’s Drupal 6 site to independent Drupal 7 site.
 Coordinated work of successive Drupal assistants, department staff, and external module developers.
-Still technical lead for the project, planning and executing new enhancements.
+Still technical lead for the project.